rugo/pyneat/README.md

 ![Marios sight](res/inputs.png)

 ## How to use
-This has only tested been tested on Linux machines.
+This has only been tested on Linux machines.
 Feel free to port it.

 To use this, you need to compile my small abstraction lib [libnesfrontend](http://github.com/rugo/libnesfrontend) and a libretro NES core, preferably [QuickNES](https://github.com/libretro/QuickNES_Core).